people at a conference listening to a presenter

 • Meeting the needs of our members

-• Having a perpetrator work sector with stronger, collective voice
+• Having a perpetrator work sector with a stronger, collective voice

 Categories

-There are two organisational membership categories: Associate Member and Accredited Member.
+There are two membership categories, both for organisations: Associate Member and Accredited Member.

-• Associate Members are organisations who provide domestic abuse services which have not been accredited by Respect.
-It is also available to organisations who have a strong interest in ending domestic abuse.
+• Associate Members are organisations that provide domestic abuse services which have not been accredited by Respect.
+It is also available to organisations that have a strong interest in ending domestic abuse.

-• Accredited Members are organisations who provide domestic abuse services, some of which have been accredited by Respect.
+• Accredited Members are organisations that provide domestic abuse services, some of which have been accredited by Respect.

 Eligibility